If you get a bad reference

 As long as it’s fair and accurate, a reference can show that you are not suitable for a job.

-For example, a reference can show you don’t have enough experience for a job or say that you were dismissed.
+For example, a reference can show you do not have enough experience for a job or say that you were dismissed.

 When a bad reference can be challenged